ambsenyestudi/EasyLanguageLearningKata/README.md

 ## Choosing a course

-> As a user of EEL I want to choose a course to learn a new language from my mother language.
+> As a student of ELL I want to choose a course to learn a new language from my mother language.

 Acceptance criteria:
 *	Mother language and learning language must be different.